peerigon/telemetrydeck-vue/README.md

 To run the plugin locally for development:

-1. Install Node.js v20
+1. Install the Node.js version from `.nvmrc`
 2. Run `npm i`
-3. create .env file from .env.example and add your test telemetryDeck appID.
+3. Create a `.env` file from `.env.example` and add your test TelemetryDeck appID.
 Create an account here: [telemetrydeck.com](https://telemetrydeck.com/)
-3. Run `npm run dev`
+4. Run `npm run dev`
-4. Navigate to [http://localhost:5173/](http://localhost:5173/) for the test page
+5. Navigate to [http://localhost:5173/](http://localhost:5173/) for the test page

 ### Tests